GongSakura/donot-forget/docs/shell/variable.md

 <br/>

 - **Global variables**
-    - They are **scoped only** in the shell process where it has been declared.
+    - They are **scoped only** in the main process of current shell where it has been declared.
     ```bash showLineNumbers
     func(){
       global_v="Hello Shell" # declared within a function